kfahn22/heart_curve/README.md

     margin-left: auto;
     margin-right: auto;" width="800" height="450">

-I adapted the equations for heart curves 3 and 4 from [MathWorld](https://mathworld.wolfram.com/HeartCurve.html)
+The equations for heart curves 3 and 4 are from [MathWorld](https://mathworld.wolfram.com/HeartCurve.html)

 ## Heart curve 3